To enrol in the Authorized Paid Representatives’ Portal (APR Portal):

 - Go to the Authorized Paid Representatives' Portal page.

-- Choose Continue to Sign-In Partner or Continue to GCKey.
+- Click Continue to Sign-In Partner or Continue to GCKey.

-- If you login with GCKey, enter your username and password and select Sign In.
+- If you login with GCKey, enter your username and password and click Sign In.

 Help Centre: GCKey login tipsHelp Centre: Sign-In Partner login tips

-- Read and accept the terms and conditions of use.
+- Read and accept the terms and conditions.

-- On the Welcome page, select Next and answer a few questions.
+- On the Welcome page, click Next and answer a few questions.

-- When asked “Do do you wish to enrol in the portal as an Authorized Paid Representative to represent your clients with IRCC?” click Yes.
+- When asked “Do you wish to enrol in IRCC's portal as an Authorized Paid Representative to represent your clients with IRCC?” click Yes.

 Set up your personal security questions on the next page.